Dyoneus/ETI-Assignment-1/README.md

    - Ensure backend services are running for full functionality.

 ## Database Configuration
+- Create an account named user with the password ‘password’ is created.
+This account is granted all permission on the database
 - Ensure MySQL is running and configured by creating the 2 database (`carpool` and `carpool_trips`)
 - Backend services will auto create the table in the 2 database created.